 - Public health toxicologist

-The biology department offers a breadth of courses in modern biology, emphasizing the unity and diversity of life, foundational principles, and cutting-edge concepts and technologies.
+The biology department offers two stand-alone majors: an integrative Biology major, and an interdisciplinary Molecular and Cellular Biology major.
+The department offers a breadth of courses in modern biology, emphasizing the unity and diversity of life, foundational principles, and cutting-edge concepts and technologies.
 Our faculty members are active research scholars and we love working side-by-side with students on these efforts.
 Our undergraduates conduct hands-on research, both in faculty-taught class labs and in faculty members’ own research labs.
 Many students engage in collaborative research with faculty members in areas such as cell and molecular biology, microbiology, ecology, behavior, physiology, conservation biology, genetics, bioinformatics, and marine biology.
 All students gain proficiency in a wide range of techniques and instrumentation, learn quantitative and statistical analyses, become close readers and critical thinkers, develop oral and written communication skills, and build a personal understanding of the natural world through observation and experimentation in the field and the laboratory.

 "This department goes above and beyond to provide students with amazing opportunities for learning and personal growth.
 Conducting research, being an IA, and simply sitting down to discuss life goals with our wonderful faculty and staff are invaluable experiences that will help me through grad school and beyond!"